waynodiablo/Oystercard/bookmark_manager/09_creating_a_link_model.md

 ## To complete this challenge, you will need to

-- [ ] Discuss with your pair partner what a "model" is and how it's different from a class or table/relation
+- [ ] Discuss with your pair partner what a "model" is and how it relates to a class or table/relation
 - [ ] Create a 'links' table in Postgres in a 'bookmark_manager_test' database
 - [ ] Create a model (DataMapper backed ruby class) in `app/models/link.rb` with `:id`, `:title` and `:url` properties
 - [ ] Ensure that you have a new error related to visiting the links page